-In addition to other practices and procedures elsewhere defined, annually, or more frequently if necessary, the Purchasing Department shall obtain and review copies of financial disclosure forms for all District employees and officials required by law to file such forms.
+In addition to other practices and procedures elsewhere defined, annually, or more frequently if necessary, the Office of the Staff Attorney shall obtain and review copies of financial disclosure forms for all District employees and officials required by law to file such forms.
 These employees and officials include:

 - 1. Board Members (prior to swearing in) - 2.
 Superintendent (w/in 30 days of appointment) - 3.
-Executive Director Finance/Purchasing (to be reviewed by the Asst.
-Superintendent of Business Services/Finance) - 4.
+Purchasing Manager (to be reviewed by the Chief of Business Services/Finance) - 4.
 Members of the Early Retirement Committee - 5.
 Staff Assigned Purchasing Authority to make purchases of \$20,000 or more.